marius851000/asmpatch/readme.md

 .global can accessed/defined by/from all the .asm file.
 I recommend you add a prefix to the patch, to prevent compatibility issue.

 TODO:
-- allow .org {name}, where name is a indicated before the execution of the program
 - documentation
 - use the g++ flag to have only one section
 - use a logging library, transform all warning into true warning.
 - a proper command line
-- check that read_file, write_file and split_line are used everywere it fit
-- ensure that offset are always int except for a good reason (no 0x... string)
 - a method that permit to check that the difference with/without a rewritten function is the same (idea: load a savestate just before the function start, save one when it finish.
 Do this with/without the custom function (the difference is just the b that doesn't replace the original function) and compare the memory !)